fireundubh/playwithfire/fallout4/mods/auto-loot/documentation.md

 set AutoLoot_Setting_PauseLooting to 0
 ```

+#### Hotkeys

+You can use a mod like [FO4 Hotkeys](https://www.nexusmods.com/fallout4/mods/11664/) to bind the above console commands to keys.

 ### Radius

 The Radius submenu allows you to set a loot radius for either all filters or specific filters.